MoiraeSoftware/moiraesoftware.github.com/source/_posts/2012-07-07-the-lurking-horror.markdown

     inboxStore
 {% endcodeblock %}

-The code in the Mailbox can quickly get out of hand if you try to keep all the function calls in your head at once, Ill outline the process as a series of sections below.
+The code in the Mailbox can quickly get out of hand if you try to keep all the function calls in your head at once, Ill try and outline only the functions we need in the sections below.

 ##Scan
 First up there is `Scan` this member function is just an async wrapper around `TryScan` if `TryScan` returns None an exception is raised, if not then the result is returned from `TryScan`.

-So lets look at `TryScan`.
+So now lets take a look at `TryScan`.

 {% codeblock lang:fsharp %}
 member x.TryScan ((f: 'Msg -> (Async<'T>) option), timeout) : Async<'T option> =